Pet Snails bred for health & beauty,

 Fake vs Live Plants – Snails don’t care.
 They really don’t.
 Get some good quality thick plastic fake plants, wash them off when they get too gross, snails will still use them to climb and sleep all the same.
 Plus you get the ease of not needing to provide a plant growth light or worrying about the snails eating the plant or introducing any unintentional micro-fauna to the enclosure with live plants.

 Live plants – However do look better visually, keeps the soil healthier and helps with humidity.
 You need to know what type of plant it is, if it is safe, and take a chance on if the snails will just eat it or not.
-It seems to be a hit or miss on if the snails will eat live plants; I personally have good luck using croton plants and sweet potato as well as ivy.
+It seems to be a hit or miss on if the snails will eat live plants; I personally have good luck using croton plants, sweet potato and other thick waxy leaved house plants.

 Live plants do pose the risk of inviting unintended hitchhikers and other tiny soil creatures.
 It’s recommended to quarantine any live plants before adding them to ensure no pest issues pop up.
 The plant should also be bare-rooted into the enclosure; meaning the all soil from the root ball should be knocked/washed away before planting.
 Even if additional fauna pops up, majority of the time its going to be just fine and not cause any harm to your bioactive setup or snails.

 Humidity & Temperature – Humidity is important to a point, but don’t freak out over it.
 Humidity levels will generally spike and fall with misting and drying out during the day.
-Keeping the soil at a good overall low saturation level is generally enough along with lower amounts of ventilation; be sure to block off majority of screen tops.
-It is not necessary to provide most snails with crazy humid enclosures, they do just fine with 60-80% and most other ranges below or above that even.
+Keeping the soil at a good overall low saturation level, along with lower amounts of ventilation is generally enough.
+It is not necessary to provide most snails with crazy humid enclosures, they tolerate a wide range of humidity from 30-80%, shoot for a balanced middle ground.
 When the environment is drier and humidity is low they simply estivate and wait for better conditions; aka misting to wake them up.
 Some species may tend to be more active and for longer amounts of time at a constantly high humidity but this may have negative affects on the snails health in the long run.

 Temperature – ‘Room Temp’ is always a broad term and depends on your location in many cases, that being said, if you are comfortable in your home, your snails are probably fine too.
-For the most part between 68-80° is fine.
 Personally my home is always on the warm side and that room gets quite warm at times, getting up to 83° and I have no worries about that.

 *Important note about enclosure placement – Do not place the snails/enclosure directly in front of any windows or direct sun contact, this will quickly overheat the enclosed space and be very dangerous, potentially killing any inhabitants.
 It is not worth setting it in front of a sunny window for live plants, use a plant light.
 Also try to avoid setting tanks directly on the floor due to potentially higher drafts, kicking it or dropping items on top of enclosure.

 Potential Pests – Soil mites or gnats would likely be the most common two.
 Soil mites are perfectly safe for your enclosure and often popup out of nowhere, they just act as additional clean up crew.
-They often times come in from added springtail/isopod cultures.
-While they can be potentially annoying they pose no real risk.
+They often times pop up out of nowhere, while they can be potentially annoying they pose no real risk.
+The word ‘mite’ has a poor connotation, their numbers will sway with the enclosure and springtail population, they’re just helping in their own way!

 Gnats on the other hand, tend to come in as eggs in the soil and be extremely annoying.
-They have about a 4week life cycle, I find when it happens after adding new substrate the issue tends to taper off and take care of itself given a bit of time.
+They have about a 4week life cycle, so a couple months of treatments may be needed for bad infestations.
 I do run a Katchy next to the snail tanks, lovely product that helps.
 Yellow sticky traps are often placed just outside of or on top of the enclosure to catch them; obviously do not place these inside the enclosure.
 Another alternative is ‘Mosquito Bit tea’, this product targets the specific larvae.
 The tablet is left to soak overnight in a gallon water jug then added to a spray bottle and the substrate is thoroughly soaked.
-You can also add the crumbled up bits into the soil itself so when you mist regularly it will still help.
-Due to the life cycle try repeating this weekly for up to a month.
+You can also add the crumbled up bits into the soil itself, so when you mist regularly it will still help, doing both is most effective.
 This is safe for springtails and isopods and should not affect them or the snails negatively; this method has been used in the general reptile keeping hobby and by isopods hobbyist dealing with infestations.

 Cleaning – In addition to the occasional soil turning and leaf litter top offs, the glass and décor items will inevitably be covered in rainbow string snail poops!
 The plants and items can usually be given a good spray down with a pump sprayer on a ‘jet’ setting to wash the poops off.
 The glass can be cleaned in a few ways, but never use any cleaning products or soaps inside your enclosure!
 If you have an odd shaped enclosure or rounded sides a silicone bowl scraper works great vs a straight razor!

-My personal glass cleaning method is to first use a clean razor blade to scrape everything down into the dirt, I then use a clean blue glass scrubby pad that is dedicated for the snail tank and water to give the glass walls a second go over.
-Next I move to paper towels and water, go over again.
+My personal glass cleaning method is to first use a clean razor blade to scrape everything down into the dirt, I then use either a clean blue glass scrubby pad that is dedicated for the snail tank, or a glass sponge and water to give the glass walls a second go over.
+Next, I move to paper towels and water, go over again.
 At this point it is usually good, if I really want to get it clean, spray the glass down with water again and use that razor blade to go down the glass; you will get a very gross brown slime sludge layer off that you didn’t even know was there.
 Do a final wipe down with water and paper towels again.